Have you been noticing an increase in gophers around your property lately? If so, you probably don’t know what to do.

 3. Flood Gopher Holes

 Flooding gopher holes is also effective in getting them to leave your property.
-This method works by flooding the tunnels with water, which causes the animals to abandon the tunnels.
+This method works by flooding the tunnels with water, causing the animals to abandon them.

-To do this, find the gopher hole and then use a garden hose with high pressure or buckets of water to pour into it.
+To do this, locate the gopher hole and then use a high-pressure garden hose or pour buckets of water into it.

 Once you have filled the tunnel with enough water, leave the area immediately to allow the gopher to escape.